bitcoinfullnode/rokos-ok-bitcoin-fullnode/README.md

     <img alt="Logo" src="https://discordapp.com/api/guilds/213747404745211904/widget.png?style=banner2">
   </a>

+* Integrated Cryptocurrencies / Tech in the Fullnode **Core** OS: **Bitcoin, OKCash, Open Bazaar**

-* Integrated Cryptocurrencies / Tech in the Fullnode OS: **Bitcoin, OKCash, Gamecredits, Digitalcoin, Blackcoin, Diamondcoin, Energycoin, Europecoin, Metalcoin, Soil, Mojo, Transfer, Kobocoin, Dash, Horizon, MonetaryUnit, OpenBazaar and Expanse.**
+* Integrated Cryptocurrencies / Tech in the Fullnode **Flavors** OS: **Bitcoin, OKCash, Gamecredits, Digitalcoin, Blackcoin, Diamondcoin, Energycoin, Europecoin, Metalcoin, Soil, Mojo, Transfer, Kobocoin, Dash, Horizon, MonetaryUnit, OpenBazaar and Expanse.**

 * Project evolution based on feedback/requests/suggestions from: Cryptocurrency developers, Cryptocurrency users and New users to Crypto over any of the public forums (Core, Flavors, Github) where everyone can get involved, participate and/or request for support.